chan-d/ani-kuma/README.md

 ##Description

-This app was created to help anime fans to connect with each other, watch movies, and leave reviews for theose movies.
-While there are many websites out onthe internet that allow you to do similar things, this app has the additional feature of being able to watch the whole movie without ads.
+This app was created to help anime fans to connect with each other, watch movies, and leave reviews for the movies.
+While there are many websites out on the internet that allow users to do similar things, this app has the additional feature of being able to watch the whole movie without ads!

 ##wireframes
 ![wireframe] (http://i.imgur.com/EkJF1HS.png)